Factor VII: Medical uses

 Recombinant factor VIIa, marketed under the trade names AryoSeven and NovoSeven, is used for people with hemophilia (with Factor VIII or IX deficiency) who have developed antibodies against replacement coagulation factor.

 It has also been used in the setting of uncontrollable hemorrhage, but its role in this setting is controversial with insufficient evidence to support its use outside of clinical trials.
 The first report of its use in hemorrhage was in an Israeli soldier with uncontrollable bleeding in 1999.
 Risks of its use include an increase in arterial thrombosis.
 However, animal studies have not shown complications as seen in humans, in fact same of the studies show a better prognosis.
 In the military settings it is used as an off label intervention in complications related to disseminated intravascular coagulation related haemorrhage caused by penetrating trauma.

 Recombinant human factor VII while initially looking promising in intracerebral hemorrhage failed to show benefit following further study and this is no longer recommended.

 Interactions

-Factor VII has been shown to interact with tissue factor and protein kinase C.
+Factor VII has been shown to interact with tissue factor and endothelial protein C receptor.